wusl0vic/d3-death-usa/README.md

 ## Questions

-Questions we came up with are i.e.:
+Questions we came up with are i.e. :

 * What is the main cause of death?
 * How do death rates change over the years?